star-xai-protocol/ixentbench-purple/README.md

 # 🧠 GEMA Purple Agent (Gemini 2.5 Pro)

-This repository contains the logic for the **Purple Agent**, an advanced AI implementation designed to solve the **CapsBench** benchmark through neuro-symbolic reasoning and hierarchical planning.
+This repository contains the logic for the **Purple Agent**, an advanced AI implementation designed to solve the **iXentBench** benchmark through neuro-symbolic reasoning and hierarchical planning.

 ## 🚀 Design Philosophy